 This mushroom pasta was inspired by our recent trip to Parma, Italy.
-Mushrooms were in season in the area and every restaurant we went to seemed to have a mushroom special.
-Mushroom ravioli, mushroom spaghetti, mushroom soup, mushroom everything.
-Jack and I happen to love mushrooms so I was itching to make this mushroom-lovers spaghetti once we got home.
+Mushrooms were in season in the area, and every restaurant we went to seemed to have a mushroom special.
+In addition to multiple mushroom pasta recipes, we tried mushroom soup, grilled mushrooms, and more.
+Jack and I happen to love mushrooms, so I was itching to make this mushroom-lovers spaghetti once we got home.

 This recipe, obviously, starts with the mushrooms.
-I used sliced cremini mushrooms, but by all means, mix in other varieties such as chanterelle mushrooms or oyster mushrooms if you want to get crazy with your mushrooms.
+I used sliced cremini mushrooms, but by all means, mix in other varieties such as chanterelle mushrooms or oyster mushrooms if you want to get crazy.
 The rest of these ingredients – olive oil, garlic, herbs, and a touch of cashew cream with Dijon mustard – seem so simple, but they compliment the mushrooms in such a delicious way.
-Specifically, if you’ve never tried tarragon before it has an anise/licorice flavor that you might not love at first sniff, but it REALLY makes the deep savory flavor of the mushrooms pop.
+Specifically, if you’ve never tried tarragon before, it has an anise/licorice flavor that you might not love at first sniff, but it REALLY makes the deep savory flavor of the mushrooms pop.

-Now that the weather is cooling off, this is our kind of weeknight recipe.
-It’s quick to toss together, which is the beauty of pasta, but is also so yummy, satisfying, and very flexible.
-For example, if you don’t have tarragon and chives, rosemary and/or sage would be delicious… sub in gluten-free pasta if you want to, and there’s a vegan option (below) to use cashew cream instead of regular cream.
-Of course if you’re not vegan, top this with fresh Parmigiano-Reggiano because this recipe is inspired by Parma after all!
+Now that the weather is cooling off, this mushroom pasta is our kind of weeknight recipe.
+It’s quick to toss together, which is the beauty of pasta, but it’s also yummy, satisfying, and very flexible.
+For example, if you don’t have tarragon and chives, rosemary and/or sage would be delicious.
+You could also sub in gluten-free pasta if you want to (or even spaghetti squash), and there’s a vegan option (below) to use cashew cream instead of regular cream.
+Of course, if you’re not vegan, top this with fresh Parmigiano-Reggiano (or pecorino or Parmesan cheese), because this recipe is inspired by Parma after all!